spex-xray/spex-help/source/threads/pionena/pionena.rst

 Step 5c: Set the broadening due to macroscopic motion for the PION (emission) components.

 .. note:: The ``v`` parameter in PION components refer to the microscopic (i.e. turbulent) motion.
 The macroscopic motion refers to the rotation around the black hole.
 For the X-ray broad emission lines, the macroscopic motion dominates the broadening.
-For the X-ray narrow emission lines, the microscopic and macroscopic motion are often degenerate (see Mao et al. 2018 for a discussion).
+For the X-ray narrow emission lines, the microscopic and macroscopic motion are often degenerate (`Mao et al. 2018 <https://ui.adsabs.harvard.edu/abs/2018A%26A...612A..18M/abstract>`_).
 The second and third ``vgau`` components are spare.

 ::